nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ### Can I trust this?

-This site, the software, drivers and other products mentioned here and their updaters are all under the Nefarius brand, from the developer named Benjamin Höglinger-Stelzer, A.K.A.
+This site, the software, drivers and other products mentioned here and their updaters are all under the [Nefarius](https://euipo.europa.eu/eSearch/#details/trademarks/018878323) brand, from the developer named Benjamin Höglinger-Stelzer, A.K.A.
 Nefarius.
 You can check [his github profile link here](https://github.com/nefarius).
 The warning in the updaters are legit if they match what is being described in this page.

 ### What will happen to the ViGEmBus and ViGEm related products?

-All archived/discontinued products will remain available and the currently maintained ones will continue being supported, but now under the Nefarius brand name.
+All archived/discontinued projects will remain available and the actively maintained ones will continue being supported, but now under the Nefarius brand name.

 ### Do I need to care about adjusting the updaters if I don't care about updates?